fountainheadpro/fountainheadpro.github.com/_posts/2013-01-11-dynamic-videos.md

 Our experiments demonstrated that ETA can not be achieved consistently using traditional cloud providers.
 In order to consistently deliver achieve this ETA, I'm working on video pre-loading technology, which will allow loading videos for further interactions while the user is engaged with previous steps.

-**Final remarks**: Here is the page to learn more about HTML5 video and events: [http://www.w3.org/2010/05/video/mediaevents.html]
+**Final remarks**: Here is the page to learn more about HTML5 video and events: [HTML5 Video Events and API](http://www.w3.org/2010/05/video/mediaevents.html)